Bismuth-Forge/bismuth/README.md

 ### Setting Minimum Geometry Size

-Some applications like discord and KDE settings dont tile nicely as they have a minimum size requirement.
+Some applications like discord and KDE settings don't tile nicely as they have a minimum size requirement.
 This causes the applications to overlap with other applications.
 To mitigate this we can set minimum size for all windows to be 0.

 1. `System Setting` > `Window Management` > `Window Rules`